gayathriravipati/Illumio/README.md

 Space Complexity: O(u) - size of the map

-Constraints given:  20 MB file and 10000 lines
+Constraints: The file size can be around 20 MB and may contain up to 10,000 lines.

-Both the functions in the code, opens the file using with open(file_path, 'r') as file:.
-This ensures that the file is properly closed after reading, even if an exception occurs.
-The file is read line by line using for line in file:, which is memory efficient as it does not load the entire file into memory.
-This approach is suitable for large files.
+Both functions in the code open the file using with open(file_path, 'r') as file: This ensures that the file is properly closed after reading, even if an exception occurs.
+The file is read line by line using "for line in file:", which is memory efficient because it does not load the entire file into memory at once.
+This approach is well-suited for handling large files.

-Also, the use of dictionaries for counting and regex for word extraction ensures the optimised solution.
+Also, the use of dictionaries for counting and regex for word extraction ensures the optimized solution.

 How to run the program: python3 getCount.py